Updated Bounds on Sum of Neutrino Masses in Various Cosmological Scenarios: Discussion and Summary

 See \cite{ABAZAJIAN201566,Hall:2012kg,Wu:2014hta,Zhen:2015yba,Kitching:2008dp,Font-Ribera:2013rwa,Villaescusa-Navarro:2015cca,Mueller:2014dba,Errard:2015cxa} for forecasts on neutrino mass from possible future experiments.
+See also \cite{Gariazzo:2018pei,Capozzi:2018ubv, deSalas:2018bym} for the current status of determination of neutrino mass hierarchy from various experiments.
 We conclude with the remark that future experiments are expected to measure the optical depth to reionization very accurately and also reconstruct the CMB lensing potential accurately through precise measurements of CMB polarization.
 These will be instrumental in constraining $\sum m_{\nu}$ and there are exciting times ahead in neutrino cosmology.

-\acknowledgments SRC thanks the cluster computing facility at HRI (http://cluster.hri.res.in).
+\acknowledgments SRC thanks the cluster computing facility at HRI (\url{http://www.hri.res.in/cluster/}).
 The authors would also like to thank the Department of Atomic Energy (DAE) Neutrino Project of HRI.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme InvisiblesPlus RISE under the Marie Sklodowska-Curie grant agreement No 690575.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme Elusives ITN under the Marie Sklodowska-Curie grant agreement No 674896.